Sloan-Crawford/WeatherPro-Project/README.md

 **Key features**:

+- Familiar and looks great
+- Brings a great UI (responsive) using Bootstrap
-- Search, highlighting, fetch, wrapped in a mini-site
+- Wrapped in a mini-site

 **Skills**:

+- Hit an external (third-party) API to get the data
-Using reverse geo-locating to get locations from the Google Maps Api
+- Using reverse geo-locating to get locations from the Google Maps Api